 So Easter in Ireland is both a secular and religious holiday, celebrating the foundational promise of Christianity and the birth of Irish independence, and inextricably binding the two together, in ways that most often illuminate each other.

-Nowadays Irish many people still follow the centuries-old practice of ambitious spring cleaning attempts around the Easter holidays, a gesture that's as powerfully symbolic as it is practical.
+Nowadays some Irish people still follow the centuries-old practice of ambitious spring cleaning attempts around the Easter holidays, a gesture that's as powerfully symbolic as it is practical.

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.